ibmresilient/resilient-community-apps/fn_aws_guardduty/README.md

 * Adds new or missing artifacts discovered in the GuardDuty finding.
 * Adds two notes to the Resilient incident.
 One of the notes includes the JSON refreshed content of the finding.

+An Example workflow that uses this Resilient function is `Example: AWS GuardDuty: Refresh Finding`.

+The workflow is initiated by the incident rules `Example: AWS GuardDuty: Update Finding Details` and `Example: AWS GuardDuty: Refresh Finding Details`.

+The rule `Example: AWS GuardDuty: Update Finding Details` is an automatic rule which is triggered by the poller if a GuardDuty finding with a corresponding Resilient incident is updated.

+The rule `Example: AWS GuardDuty: Refresh Finding` is a manual incident rule which can be invoked by a user to refresh GuardDuty finding information for an incident.

 The following screenshot shows an example of data tables updated by the function:

    ![screenshot: fn-aws-guardduty-refresh-datatables](./doc/screenshots/fn-aws-guardduty-refresh-datatables.png)